HazemAhmed95/Sarha/readme.md

-💁 *Zemke/starter-laravel-angular has been upgraded to AngularJS 1.5.8.*

-💁 *Zemke/starter-laravel-angular has been upgraded to Laravel 5.3.
-You can pull the changes and run* `rm composer.lock && composer install --prefer-dist --no-scripts` *to merge the upgrade.*

-# Laravel and AngularJS Starter Application
+# Laravel and AngularJS Starter Application Sarha

 This is a repo for a starter application for a Single Page Application featuring the modern Laravel PHP framework and Google’s acclaimed front-end framework AngularJS.
-Just download and install and you have a good foundation for building any application.
+Also contain a clone of Sarha website as a starter app

 ## Features!